Maianthemum flexuosum

 Maianthemum flexuosum is a perennial, terrestrial understory herb of cloud forests from southern Mexico to Nicaragua.
-It has been found at sites from 1300 to 2800 m elevation.
+It has been found at sites from elevation.

 Description

 Maianthemum flexuosum grows 40–75 cm tall from spreading rhizomes with roots clumped near the base of leafy shoots.
 Leafy, arching stems are hairless and slightly ribbed.

 Leaves

-There are 7-9 (sometimes up to 12 leaves) set 3.5–6 cm apart; more closely spaced near the tip of the plant.
+There are 7–9 (sometimes up to 12 leaves) set 3.5–6 cm apart; more closely spaced near the tip of the plant.
 Leaves have short petioles, less than 5 mm long and are 8–12 cm long by 3–5 cm wide with evident veins.
 Leaf blades sometimes have small hairs but are usually hairless, lance- to egg-shaped with pointed tips and rounded to slightly tapered bases and with undulating edges.

 Flowering clusters

-25 to 65 flowers are set in a complex raceme with a main axis 5 – 18 cm long that is drooping and flexuous.
+25 to 65 flowers are set in a complex raceme with a main axis long that is drooping and flexuous.
 The axis is smooth to slightly ribbed, green, and smooth.
-There are 10 to 16 nodes along the main axis, 1-8 (up to 20) mm apart and arranged in 2 rows along the main axis.
-Each node has 2 to 4 (sometimes up to 6) flowers set on drooping pedicels that are usually 8-21 mm long.
+There are 10 to 16 nodes along the main axis, 1–8 (up to 20) mm apart and arranged in 2 rows along the main axis.
+Each node has 2 to 4 (sometimes up to 6) flowers set on drooping pedicels that are usually 8–21 mm long.